 Slope-Shoulder Dreadnought

-When you strum hard, the low end doesn’t overwhelm the rest of the sound – you can control it.
+When you strum hard, the low end doesn’t overwhelm the rest of the sound, you can control it.
 Your right hand really controls the low on that slope shoulder, where with a regular dreadnought, it’s harder to control.
 This makes slope-shoulder models excellent for recording.

 Jumbo

-My experience: Jumbos are statement guitars, both visually and sonically.
+Jumbos are statement guitars, both visually and sonically.
 They’re big and bold.
 The natural jumbo sound has a lot of low end, which is why they’re often built with maple back and sides to add some clarity to the tone.
 There’s not as much midrange, so the tone is quite scooped in the middle.

 It’s a great guitar for those who really like to play big and powerful open chords.
 When I think of a jumbo, I immediately picture Elvis Presley with his Gibson SJ-200.
 It’s a flashy guitar, and it’s also a guitar with the most beautiful inlays.